kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Version Skew Strategy

+Gang scheduling only occurs when:
+- The API server can serve the Workload and PodGroup APIs
+- The Job controller is able to create Workload/PodGroup and sets `workloadRef` on pods
+- The scheduler supports Workload/PodGroup

+Therefore, for a safe rollout:
-- kube-apiserver must be upgraded first to serve Workload API
+- kube-apiserver must be upgraded first so it can serve the Workload and PodGroup APIs.
-- kube-controller-manager can be upgraded last
+- kube-controller-manager can be upgraded before or after the scheduler

-If kube-controller-manager creates `Workload` but scheduler doesn't understand it:
-  - Pods will have `workloadRef` but scheduler ignores it
-  - Standard pod-by-pod scheduling occurs with no gang scheduling benefit
+- kube-scheduler should be upgraded before or together with kube-controller-manager.
+Gang semantics will not apply until the scheduler is upgraded.

+There are different Skew scenarios involving the kube-scheduler:
+- kube-controller-manager new, kube-scheduler old: The controller creates Workload and PodGroup and sets `workloadRef` on pods but the scheduler does not understand these objects and ignores `workloadRef`.
+In this case, pods are scheduled normally (pod-by-pod) with no gang scheduling benefit until the scheduler is upgraded.
-If scheduler supports gang scheduling but controller doesn't create `Workload` objects, pods without `workloadRef` are scheduled normally with no gang scheduling benefit
+- kube-controller-manager old, kube-scheduler new: The controller does not create Workload/PodGroup and does not set `workloadRef` on pods.
+The scheduler has no workload information for those Jobs.
+Pods are scheduled normally with no gang scheduling benefit.

 ## Production Readiness Review Questionnaire

 ### Feature Enablement and Rollback

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `EnableWorkloadWithJob`
   - Components depending on the feature gate:
-    - kube-apiserver
     - kube-controller-manager
 - [ ] Other
   - Describe the mechanism: